reedspool/html-wiki/entries/project/logbook.md

 Here are my notes with the most recent on top.
 Details, quality, and rationality vary.

+### Mon Sep  1 12:41:41 AM PDT 2025

+I previously wrapped parameters in a proxy as I passed them into the query language.
+This turned out to be hard to make sensible.
+I stripped it out when it made a very confusing bug where `.reverse()` on an array parameter was a string, not a function.
+Facepalm.

 ### Sun Aug 31

 The format I had used in this logbook for timestamp titles up to now `Sat Aug 30 01:32:37 PM PDT 2025` came from the default output for the `date` command in bash on my machine.
 Now that my project was moving along, I wanted to use it more.
 So I came here to make an entry.
 But lo, how could I get such a timestamp here?
 I could go to bash and copy and paste, but that's no fun.
 What would be more fun is if I had a way to run arbitrary query commands and insert their values here simply.